-Note that if you are interested in applying for a DSDI Scholarship Award for the 2014-2015 school year, you must be a member in good standing by the end of the New Haven Fall 2013 meeting.
-If you are not now a member, you will not be eligible for the Scholarship application period for the 2014-2015 School year.
+Note that if you are interested in applying for a DSDI Scholarship Award for the 2015-2016 school year, you must be a member in good standing by the end of the Charleston Fall 2014 meeting.
 If you are thinking of applying for the Scholarship and are not presently a member, I encourage you go apply sooner rather than later.
-If you are an annual member and apply for the 2014-2015 Scholarship, your dues must be current by June 30, 2014 or you will not be eligible to receive a scholarship.
+If you are an annual member and did apply for the 2014-2015 Scholarship, your dues must be current by June 30, 2014 or you will not be eligible to receive a scholarship.

 Many families have stories tying their generation to one of the Signers of the Declaration of Independence.
 Unfortunately many of those stories will not survive genealogical scrutiny.
 The links on the left will explain in great detail what you would need to do to qualify for membership in the Society.
 An item of confusion we see frequently is the difference between “related” and “descended”.
 If you think you are related to a Signer, you are not eligible for membership in the Society.
 The Society does not maintain genealogies on Signers relations.
 We are asked questions about Signers possible relations all the time and we simply cannot address them.
 What is the difference between related and descended?
 If you are a grand child, great grand child, etc. you are a descendant.
 If the Signer is a cousin, great uncle, etc, you are related to the Signer.
 Another question we get from time to time is what about DNA evidence.
 The Society is an organization of documentation.
 We do not accept DNA as proof of descent.